MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/user-interface/task-recorder.md

 [![This image shows the location of the Start and End Task buttons, which are used to create Task groupings around sets of recorded steps.](./media/taskrecorderguide-taskrecorderrecordingcontrolstasks.png)](./media/taskrecorderguide-taskrecorderrecordingcontrolstasks.png)

-### Delete/Restore Step
+### Delete/Restore step

-**Delete/Restore Step** enables a user to remove steps from the recording, or undo the removal of a step from the recording.
-You must first select the step in the Steps list that you want to delete/restore, and then click the **Delete/Restore Step** button.
+**Delete/Restore step** enables a user to remove steps from the recording, or undo the removal of a step from the recording.
+You must first select the step in the Steps list that you want to delete/restore, and then click the **Delete/Restore step** button.

 > [!NOTE]
 > The behavior of the **Delete** button changes when in **Maintenance mode.** When deleting a pending/un-executed step in **Maintenance mode**, the step cannot be restored after playback has progressed past the point at which it would have executed the Deleted step.
 For example, you load a recording that contains 3 steps in Maintenance mode.
 Before starting playback, you delete step 2.
 You can restore step 2, as long as playback has not executed step 3.
 After you start playback, and playback has "skipped' step 2 (because you deleted it) and executed step 3, you will not be able to restore step 2.
 This is because step 2 was not executed and thus not recorded, and it cannot be retroactively added back into the recording at its previous position.